 Network Providers

 Any TRICARE-authorized providerAn authorized provider is any individual, institution/organization, or supplier that is licensed by a state, accredited by national organization, or meets other standards of the medical community, and is certified to provide benefits under TRICARE.
 There are two types of TRICARE-authorized providers: Network and Non-Network.
 DS that has signed a contract with your regional contractor is a network provider.
-Network providers will:
+Network providers:

-• Accept a negotiated rate as payment in full
+- Accept a negotiated rate as payment in full

-• File claims so you don't have to
+- File claims so you don’t have to

-• Not ask you to sign any documents to make you pay amounts above your copaymentA fixed dollar amount you may pay for a covered health care service or drug. or cost-shareA percentage of the total cost of a covered health care service that you pay..
+- Won’t ask you to sign any documents to make you pay amounts above your copaymentA fixed dollar amount you may pay for a covered health care service or drug. or cost-shareA percentage of the total cost of a covered health care service that you pay..
 If this happens, contact your regional contractor or the Defense Health Agency TRICARE Health Plan Office.

 Find a Network Provider

-The regional contractors have established provider networks in each region
+The regional contractors have established provider networks in each region.

-What This Means To You
+What This Means for You

-• You'll pay less out-of-pocket
+- You’ll pay less out-of-pocket.

-• You'll only have to pay your cost-share to the provider.
+- You’ll only have to pay your cost-share to the provider.

-• Your provider will collect the rest of the amount directly from TRICARE.
+- Your provider will collect the rest of the amount directly from TRICARE.

 When You’ll See Network Providers